nbossard/termuxwidget-gitshortcuts/README.md

 ## Installation

+Installation can be customised using a Makefile.

-- You need termux application.
+- You need "termux" application.
+Available for free on Play Store
-- You need termux:widget application (payement version).
+- You need "termux:widget" application (Available on Play Store, not free)
-- open termux
+- launch "termux" application
 - `git clone https://github.com/nbossard/termuxwidget-gitshortcuts`
-- create a symbolic link for renaming to .shortcuts as it is the folder name expected by termux:widgets `ln -s termuxwidget-gitshortcuts .shortcuts`
+- `cd termuxwidget-gitshortcuts`
+- install "make" program if not already done using `./install.sh`
+- run `make help` and choose a target